PDXPythonPirates/wordplay/README_VSCODE.md

 2) Select your Python interpreter via the Command Palette:
   Go to menu _View > Command Palette_
   Type and select `Python: Select Interpreter`
-  Select your virtual env from the list (look for "pipenv")
+  Select your virtual env from the list (look for "venv" or "pipenv")
 3) Configure this project for **pytest** via the Command Palette:
   Go to menu _View > Command Palette_
-  Type and select `Python: Configure Unit Tests`
+  Type and select `Python: Configure Tests`
   Select `pytest` from the options.
   Select `.` for the directory.
 4) Configure the VS code terminal to use the virtual environment.